Setup - Azure & Azure Government¶

 Ready to create a Fugue environment?
 An environment represents cloud infrastructure configuration in a provider account – in this case, Azure or Azure Government.
 Fugue surveys the resource configuration in an environment and reports whether the infrastructure is compliant with a particular compliance standard.

 Follow the same steps to create and configure Azure Government environments as you would Azure environments.
-When an option is presented for AWS, AWS GovCloud, or Azure, such as during custom rule creation or when using the API, always select Azure.
+When selecting a provider, such as during custom rule creation or when using the API, always select Azure.

 In a hurry?
 For an even quicker setup guide, see Get Started in 5 Minutes.